 Apo A-I may be measured in patients with a personal or family history of high concentrations of lipids and/or premature CHD.
 It may be requested when your doctor is trying to find out the cause of your high lipid levels and/or suspects it may be due to a disorder that is causing a deficiency in apo A-I. Apo A deficiency is rare and can cause a wide range of symptoms and problems including affecting your tonsils, eyes, liver, spleen, blood count and kidneys.

-Apo A-I can be used with apo B-100 when your doctor wants to check your apo A/apo B ratio (sometimes used as a CHD risk indicator, - basically showing the ratio of "good" to "bad" cholesterol.)
+Apo A-I can be used with apo B-100 when your doctor (almost exclusively lipid specialists, and even then only rarely) wants to check your apo A/apo B ratio (sometimes used as a CHD risk indicator, - basically showing the ratio of "good" to "bad" cholesterol).

 When you have had lipid lowering treatment or lifestyle changes (decreased the fat in your diet and increased your regular exercise), your doctor may use an apo A-I with other tests, to monitor the effectiveness of the changes.

 What does the test result mean?